Leonardo Carson: Dallas Cowboys

 Although large and physically talented, his productivity as a player was often average, and head coach Bill Parcells, who initially lauded his arrival to the team, stated in several press conferences that he'd lost confidence in Carson.

 He signed a one-year contract with the Cowboys for the 2005 season, but was released on September 1, after being passed on the depth chart by rookie Jay Ratliff.

+NFL career statistics

 Personal life

 Beginning June 14, 2004, Carson began serving a 30-day sentence at the Mobile County Metro Jail on two misdemeanor counts of kidnapping and burglary relating to an August 2003 incident where he broke into the home of his ex-girlfriend's sister, Tasha Locke.
 He forced her to leave with him, but later that evening, Carson's car broke down, and Locke escaped.

 In June 2010, Carson was sentenced to ten years in prison for selling drugs, while living in Mobile, Alabama.